akblakney/mic-rng/README.md

 By allowing the user to visualize the raw data coming from the microphone, they can easily check that one of these scenarios is not happening.
 Hence the plotting functionality: with the `-p` flag, a plot of the raw waveform using `matplotlib` is plotted and shown to the user.
 There is no set formula to determining whether the output is entropic enough for use as the input to a RNG.
 The user must use some common sense: plots which look unpredictable are probably fine, while plots that have a cyclical or otherwise predictable pattern to them are probably not good.

-## usage and output
+## Usage and Output

 Generate 64 bytes worth of printable ASCII characters, and use the plotting functionality to verify that the microphone input was entropic enough for us to reasonably consider our output random:

 ```
 $ mic-rng -f ascii -p
-$ xoD@qn^QOi~z^|NA:dwRE~+5EezaLbL:(jvhOH{
+xoD@qn^QOi~z^|NA:dwRE~+5EezaLbL:(jvhOH{
 ```

 And the full plot of the microphone input:

 ![h](figures/full_plot.png)

-And a zoomed in plot of around 1,000 values (around 0.02 seconds):
+And a zoomed in plot of around 1,000 values (around 0.02 seconds worth of input):

 ![h](figures/zoomed_in.png)

 As you can see, the zoomed out version looks unpredictable overall.
-But what is more important is that within small areas, there is enough noise.
-As you can see, in the zoomed in plot, these values fluctuate unpredictably.
+But what is more important is that within small areas, there is enough noise: in the zoomed in plot, the values fluctuate unpredictably due to electrical noise, which is what we want.